varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Varnish offers a management command line interface (CLI) to control a running Varnish instance.
+   Varnish has a command line interface (CLI) which can control and change most of the operational parameters and the configuration of the Varnish daemon, without interrupting the running service.
-   This interface implements a list of management commands in the ``varnishadm`` utility program.
+   ``varnishadm`` is front-end to the Varnish interface.
-   ``varnishadm`` establishes a connection to the Varnish daemon ``varnishd``.
+   In practice, it is a utility program with a set of functions that interact with the Varnish daemon ``varnishd``.

-   To connect to the management interface, issue the command ``varnishadm``.
-   If there are many Varnish instances running in one machine, specify the instance with the ``-n`` option.
+   If there are many Varnish instances running in one machine, specify the instance with the ``-n`` option of ``varnishadm``.
-   Keep the following in mind when using the management interface:
+   Keep the following in mind when issuing commands to the Varnish daemon:

    1. Changes take effect on the running Varnish daemon instance without need to restart it.
    2. Changes are not persistent across restarts of Varnish.